 She blinked back "oh hell yeah" and exhaled and I'm pretty sure she was noticing how I was taking a second to respond.

-I felt unseen and invalidated in a way I could never have expected.
+I feel unseen and invalidated in a way I could never have expected.

-I felt like all the years of behaving and being quiet and trying to shrink to exactly the right size to fit whatever keyhole I needed to fit in suddenly are coming apart.
+I feel like all the years of behaving and being quiet and trying to shrink to exactly the right size to fit whatever keyhole I needed to fit in suddenly are coming apart.

 I question why I have been following my mentor's advice of not writing too many books out of concern no one would take me seriously.